theBigBruv/epa/README.md

 Code Description
 =================
-At a high level, the R script performed the tasks below:
+At a high level, the R script performs the tasks below:

 1. Reads in required test and train data sets